deepansharya1111/deepansharya1111/README.md

  <li> I'm Still a noob for <a href="https://www.hackthebox.eu/">HackTheBox</a> no shame on that </li>
  <li> Invite me to your team if you play <a href="https://capturetheflag.withgoogle.com/"> Google's CTF </a>
  <li> I am currently a Cloud Facilitator by Google
- <li> I am working to become an official part of Google Developers Groups in upcoming few months
+ <li> I am working to become an official part of Google Developers Groups in upcoming 1-2 months
 </ul>
 </details>
+-->
 <details>
 <summary> <img alt="GIF" src="https://github.com/deepansharya1111/temp/blob/main/star%20rainbow.gif" width="20vw" /> <b><i>Personal Details</i></b> </summary>
 <ul>